How does test prep look and feel for our students in the resource room setting?

 The first step is to move past filling in those multiple choice bubbles with a multi-sensory approach.
 The following resources were created to prepare for the NWEA (Northwest Evaluation Association) MAP assessment for Primary Math and Primary Reading (grades K-1 subject area):

 Each resource is organized to include practice questions in the following formats:

 Task Cards – ideal for “in person” learning, print the cards to add to small groups as warm-ups or quick checks for understanding.

 Slides – display these full-color slides for small or whole groups, both in person or online.
 These slides are interactive because they include both question AND answer slides – as a student answers each question, they can click through to check their work (independence!).

 Centers – hands-on learning games (small groups) and centers (independent or with partners).

 These questions are organized by the RIT scale provided from the map tests..

 Guided Practice Slides – digital option, these slides walk through the FIVE problem-solving steps (read more about them here).
 These test prep questions focus on specific skills are also self-checking.

 Now that the resources are organized, how are we going to fit test prep into everyday learning in the resource room?

-Our main focus is helping students grow to the next level – these resources can make it so much easier to plan activities that support this goal.
+Although national norms are indicated within the testing system, our main focus is helping students grow to the next level – these resources can make it so much easier to plan activities that support this goal.